Illuminator-team/Illuminator/readme.md

    wandb
    matplotlib
    ```
-5. Send the illuminator package to all client Raspberry pis.
-Use the following command in the master Raspberry pi terminal to check the connection
+5. Send the Illuminator package to all follower Raspberry Pis.
+Use the following command in the leader Raspberry Pi terminal to check the connection
-between master and client Raspberry pis.
+between leader and follower Raspberry Pis.
    ```
-   ssh illuminator@ip #ip represent your client ip address
+   ssh illuminator@ip #ip represent your follower IP address
    ```
-6. Run the ‘buildcilentremoterun.py’ file at each clients and give all users execute permission to all the documents in “runshfile” in order
+6. Run the ‘buildcilentremoterun.py’ file at each follower and give all users execute permission to all the documents in “runshfile” in order
-to make sure the master can access the client model.
+to make sure the leader can access the follower model.
    ```
    chmod -R a+X *dir*
    ```

-More detials are in the [user guide document](User%20guide%20document.md) and [model build up document](Models.md).
+More detialed instructions are given in the [user guide document](User%20guide%20document.md) and [model build up document](Models.md).
 ## License & Contributing development
 Illuminator is available under a GNU Lesser General Public License (LGPL) license.
-The Illuminator team accepts contributions to Illuminator source, test files, documentation, and other materials distributed with the program.
+The Illuminator team accepts contributions to the Illuminator source, test files, documentation, and other materials distributed with the program.
-If you are interested in contributing, please start there, but feel free to reach out to the team.
+If you are interested in contributing, please start there, and feel free to reach out to the team using illuminator@tudelft.nl.
+The Illuminator team does not take any responsibility for the damage or loss that this code might provide.